-&lt;sup>120 Based on F. Brito Bastos, "Beyond Executive Federalism.
+124 Based on F. Brito Bastos, "Beyond Executive Federalism.
 The Judicial Crafting of the Law of Composite Administrative Decision-Making", Thesis submitted for assessment with a view to obtaining the degree of Doctor of Laws of the European University Institute, Florence, 13 June 2018, p.
 176 and following.

-Ibid
+125 Ibid.

-&lt;sup>122 The draft binding decision of the EDPB should in principle synthesize the main elements of facts preceding the dispute, together with a summary of the main arguments put forth, unless the specific wording used is essential for a proper discussion/understanding of the issue at stake.
+126 The draft binding decision of the EDPB should in principle synthesize the main elements of facts preceding the dispute, together with a summary of the main arguments put forth, unless the specific wording used is essential for a proper discussion/understanding of the issue at stake.

-J summarise main elements of the draft decision which are related to the subject matter of the objection; J summarise the main elements of the objection raised; J summarise the position of the LSA or CSA in relation to the objection raised; and J summarise the position of the persons who may be adversely affected in relation to the objection.
+- summarise the main elements of the objection raised; - summarise the position of the LSA or CSA in relation to the objection raised; and - summarise the position of the persons who may be adversely affected in relation to the objection.

-Once the relevant elements have been set out, the EDPB will assess, in relation to each objection raised, whether the EDPB meets requirements of Article (24) GDPR and, if so, address the merits of the objection in the binding decision.
+Once the relevant elements have been set out, the EDPB will assess, in relation to each objection raised, whether the EDPB meets requirements of Article (24) GDPR and, if so, address the merits of the objection in the binding decision127.

-120. The operative parts of the decision should be clearly identified as such and included at the end of the decision, rendering explicit to what extent the competent authority is required/not required to amend its draft decision before finalisation.
+119. The operative parts of the decision should be clearly identified as such and included at the end of the decision, rendering explicit to what extent the competent authority is required/not required to amend its draft decision before finalisation.